 Even if it didn’t have the fireplace crackling away in the corner, Bar Rochford would be a great place to spend a winter evening.
 Located on London Circuit in one of Canberra’s oldest buildings, this venue boasts cosy booths, endless charm and a very impressive wine list.

 It’s easy to see why this hotel has won a swag of design awards, especially from a seat beside the lobby’s ultra-modern fireplace.
 Pop in on your way to or from the airport (the hotel is just 50 metres from the entrance to the main terminal) and enjoy a coffee or a cocktail from the hotel’s Helix Bar as you warm yourself up and soak in the ambience.

 Pop into this sprawling estate just outside of Canberra to enjoy a glass of wine and award winning fresh produce while you warm up next to the flames.
 Keeping cosy by the fire with a slow roasted lamb shoulder?
 You are speaking our language Pialligo Estate!

 This beautifully restored hotel is a big part of Canberra’s heritage, having functioned as a residence for Members of Parliament when it first opened in 1926.
 These days it’s open to guests of any kind, including those who just want to pop in for a drink, meal or high tea beside the hotel’s beautiful fireplace.

-This rustic style pub has one of the biggest fireplaces around.
+This rustic historic pub has one of the biggest fireplaces around.
 It’s in the middle of The Glasshouse room but, on the odd chance that’s full, you can pull up stumps around one of the drum fires outdoors.

 If you’re up for a bit of a road trip, drive half an hour north of the city and settle in to this winery café.
 The views over the vineyard and Lake George are spectacular, the fireplace wonderfully warm and the live music on Sunday afternoons a great addition.